AuReMe/mpwt/README.rst

 You must have an environment where Pathway-Tools is installed.
 Pathway-Tools can be obtained `here <http://bioinformatics.ai.sri.com/ptools/>`__.
 For some versions you need to have Blast installed on you system, for further informations look at `this page <http://bioinformatics.ai.sri.com/ptools/installation-guide/released/blast.html>`__.

 If your OS doesn't support Pathway-Tools, you can use a docker.
-If it's your case, look at `Pathway-Tools Multiprocessing Docker <https://github.com/ArnaudBelcour/pathway-tools-multiprocessing-docker>`__.
+If it's your case, look at `Pathway-Tools Multiprocessing Docker <https://github.com/ArnaudBelcour/mpwt-docker>`__.
 It is a dockerfile that will create a container with Pathway-Tools, its dependencies and this package.
 You just need to give a Pathway-Tools installer as input.

+You can also look at `Pathway-Tools Multiprocessing Singularity <https://github.com/ArnaudBelcour/mpwt-singularity>`__.
+More manipulations are required compared to Docker but with this you can create a Singularity image.

 Using pip
 ~~~~~~~~~